Evangelist - Belarus

 Testimony of Conversion

 It is not very easy to remember a particular moment in life when I became a Christian.
 I attended a local church since I was a small kid (my elder sister brought me there).
-I adapted to the sub-culture of the church very easily.
+I adapted to the sub-culture of the church very quickly.

 As a student, I was very confident that I wanted to serve the Lord in fulfilling his Great Commission for the progress of the Gospel and the advancement of Christ’s Church.
 The only thing I wasn’t sure of was how I would be involved with this ministry in Belarus.
 By the very end of my university studies, it happened so that all staff people in student ministry had to leave for Ukraine for two years.
 The whole ministry had to be given into the hands of the students.
 They asked me to be in charge of the student-led ministry and during this time I became even more confident that the Lord was calling me to full-time ministry.
 It was a difficult but fruitful time.
-So when the staff (only a few Belarusians) returned from Ukraine there was no question about how I would go about ministry.
-I then began full-time ministry.
+So when the staff (only a few Belarusians) returned from Ukraine, there was no question about how I would go about ministry, and I began full-time ministry.

 In 2011 I graduated from seminary, where I met my wife, Violette.
-We got married in April 2012 and she joined student ministry.
+We got married in April 2012, and she joined the student ministry.
 I praise the Lord that I can share my calling with her and pray that the Lord would use us in every way as we work to reach students with the Gospel for His glory.